 Timothy Gabriele is a writer who studied English and Film at the University of Massachussetts at Amherst.
-He currently lives in the New Haven, CT region with his wife, his daughter, his dog, and two cats.
+He currently lives in the New Haven, CT region with his family.
 His column, The Difference Engine, appears regularly at PopMatters.
-He can be found twittering @Wildcorrective and blogging at 555 Enterprises.
+He can be found blogging at 555 Enterprises.

 Sunday, June 10 2012